 Cedar City, UT, USA

 Kent, G. M.; Driscoll, Neal W.; and Gardner, James, "Lake Tahoe's submerged record of active faulting is characteristic of the Basin and Range" (2002).
-Center for Coastal and Ocean Mapping.
+Geological Society of America (GSA).
 558.